-Prerequisite: Advanced Foods One Semester: .5 Credit Open to Grades 10-12
+Prerequisite: C- or better in Food & Nutrition 2 (Formerly Advanced Foods) One Semester: .5 Credit Open to Grades 10-12

 This course is designed for students who love to bake!
-Using the knowledge and skills gained in Basic and Advanced Foods, students will explore the scientific principles and specific techniques that are needed in making any baked good.
+Using the knowledge and skills gained in Food & Nutrition 1 and 2, students will explore the scientific principles and specific techniques that are needed in making any baked good.
 We will prepare items such as cakes, cookies, pastries, pies, savory baked goods and a variety of breads.
 We will also delve into the art of basic cake decorating.
 This class is a CTE course.
 Students will be charged a fee of \$20.00 per class to cover the cost of this course.